Six Sounders start MLS All-Star game and have prime seats to watch win in shootout

 New England Revolution keeper Matt Turner was in goal for the shootout after regulation ended level at a goal apiece.
 Turner made two saves against Liga MX players in the shootout and was named the game’s MVP.
 FC Dallas forward Ricardo Pepi nailed the game-winning penalty kick for MLS.

-“It’s a competitive game,” Sounders All-Star Alex Roldan said during an in-game interview for the television broadcast.
-“People are taking it seriously.”
+“I was trying to think back to some of the names I looked at before we played Mexico in the Gold Cup final,” Turner said of starting for the U.S. men’s national team for the win against Mexico.
+Liga MX’s All-Star roster featured players from around the globe.

+“Nothing was coming to me, so I just sort of tried to shut my mind off and tried to read some context clues from the way they were approaching the ball,” Turner continued.
+“When I was diving, really believing that the ball was coming that way.
+That helped me to make saves. … The competition on the field was excellent.
+People really wanted to win and you don’t normally get that with All-Star games in America.
+It was really, really unique and really special.”

 The match had a Sounders feel from the opening kick.
 Seattle’s club-record six All-Stars were all in the starting XI.
-For defender Nouhou, it marked his first appearance in any Sounders match sine May due to international duty and subsequent adductor injury.
+For defender Nouhou, it marked his first appearance in any Sounders match since May due to international duty and subsequent adductor injury.

 “This is one of the best moments for my career because I have had a very good season from the beginning,” Nouhou told MLSsoccer.com.
 “I’m very happy, I’m very proud to be here.
 It’s amazing for me.”